 After boarding a vessel at the Agios Kosmas marina near Glyfada, we set sail towards the island of Aegina, up to an hour away by yacht.
 On our way, the historic island of Salamina comes into view.
 There, Greeks defeated the Persian fleet in 480 BC, shortly after the epic battle at Thermopylae where 300 Spartans held their ground against the same enemy.
 After the Battle at Salamina, Persians retreated from Greece.
 Today, the island is an industrial area with factories and shipyards.

 Aegina Island used to be the capital of Greece from 1826 to 1828, during the Greek War of Independence against the Turks (1821-1832).
 Agia Marina is a village located on the northeastern coast, offering panoramic views of Athens.
-Sheltered in a bay and surrounded by hills, the village is a destination for fans of tasty food and attractive landscapes.
-Acquaint yourself with the Greek music as Agia Marina transforms itself from a peaceful daytime village to a lively nightlife spot in the evening.
+Sheltered in a bay and surrounded by hills, the village is a destination for tasty food and attractive landscapes fans.
+Here you can experience traditional Greek music as Agia Marina transforms from a peaceful daytime village to a lively nightlife spot in the evening.

-Souvala, located on the northern side of this Sardonic island, is a sandy beach famous for cold and hot springs.
+Souvala, located on the northern side of this Saronic island, is a sandy beach famous for cold and hot springs.
 Near the beach is a traditional fishing village with taverns and bars.
-Waters of Souvala Beach are shallow, ideal for children.
-Aegina Town, full of neoclassical structures from the 19th century, is the main seaport, located in the northwest of the island.
+The waters of Souvala Beach are shallow, ideal for children.
+Aegina Town, full of neoclassical structures from the 19th century, is the main seaport located northwest of the island.
 Narrow streets abound with vendors selling pistachios, the main product of Aegina.
 Travelers who like to eat fish should visit the fish market.

-Yacht Charter Day 2 – Aegina – Agistri
+Yacht Charter Day 2 – Aegina – Poros

-Yachting by the coastline of Peloponnese takes us to Poros Town, the main town of the Sardonic Poros Island.
-It occupies several slopes of the island separated from Peloponnese by a narrow strait.
-The charming neoclassical town abounds with flowers, vines and narrow streets.
+The charming neoclassical town teems with flowers, vines, and narrow streets.
 For great views of the surroundings, especially during sunset, climb a vantage point marked by a white clock tower.
-Poros Island boasts lush greenery and amazing beaches with crystal-clear waters.
-The island boasts lounge nightlife.
+Poros Island boasts lush greenery and amazing beaches with crystal-clear waters, but there is also plenty of nightlife for visitors.

 The town has a marina overlooked by a bastion and its 18th-century cannons.
-You can find some top diving locations in the Sardonic Islands around Hydra, one of them including a shipwreck from the 23rd century BC.
+You can find some top diving locations in the Saronic Islands around Hydra, including a shipwreck from the 23rd century BC.
 Besides daytime, you can practice nighttime diving here.
 Fans of history should check out the Historical Archives Museum.
 It exhibits a wide range of printed items and artifacts from the 19th-century Greek Independence War and the 20th-century world wars.

 Villages of Kaminia and Vlychos, featuring organized and family-friendly beaches, are a short donkey ride from Hydra Town.
 Kaminia is a long, sandy beach offering views of Peloponnese.
 Vlychos is a bit farther, with sunbeds and parasols on offer.
 Upon return to the town, you may wish to enjoy the nightlife in the area adjacent to the marina.